JonathanReyess/koala/SETUP.md

 -----

 ## 3. Study Replication and Analysis
 To replicate the original study, which was performed in a Google Colab Jupyter environment using a T4 GPU, follow these steps:
 1.  **Follow the Notebook:** Open and execute the instructions in the main notebook:
       * `/notebook/KSL.ipynb`
 2.  **Access Data:** Review the data requirements and setup instructions in the data documentation:
       * `/data/DATA_README.md`
-3.  **Skip Preprocessing (Optional):** If you wish to bypass the initial data preprocessing steps, the final pre-processed data can be found and loaded directly from:
+3.  **Skip Preprocessing (Optional):** If you wish to bypass the initial data preprocessing steps, simply run cells 1, 2, and 6 onwards in the notebook.
+The final pre-processed data can be found and loaded directly from:
       * `/data/KSL77_joint_stream_47pt.pkl`

 <!-- end list -->